minshi123/gitlab/doc/user/group/saml_sso/index.md

 Set parameters according to the [assertions table](#assertions).

+### Additional setup notes

+Something here about each of

+* Type of SAML flow to configure (POST, whatever the flow is called, redirect binding?)
+* Assertion signing
+* Assertion encryptoin
+* Response signiing
+* Response encryption
+* Fingerpritn algoithm
+* Requirement to have X509 cert included in the response
+* Setup needed to verify the issuer, usually the same as the other URL but sometimes without a trailing slash maybe?

+Link to new troubleshooting sections below

 ## Linking SAML to your existing GitLab.com account

 To link SAML to your existing GitLab.com account: